The Solomon R. Guggenheim Museum, an American revolution

 The birth of the Solomon R. Guggenheim museum

 The challenge that Wright faced required a completely new approach to museum architecture and exhibition design.
 The first problem was to find a suitable plot of land, it is known that Wright did not approve of New York, a city that he viewed as “overbuilt and overpopulated” and lacking the close relationship with nature that was the hallmark of his architectural vision.
 The only place that Wright found sufficiently inspiring faced Central Park, a natural idyll in the center of Manhattan’s dense urban agglomeration.
 To achieve the necessary union between exposed art and architecture, Wright decided to adopt a continuous, organic shape with a large central void encircled by a long uninterrupted exhibition path in the form of a descending ramp.
 The inspiration was most likely a previous design by Wright for the unrealized Gordon Strong Automobile Objective, a panoramic overlook on Sugarloaf Mountain that visitors would reach by driving their cars along a giant spiral ramp.

-An ink drawing by Wright of the Guggenheim project in September 1943, showing one of the red-coloured versions. © The Frank Lloyd Wright Foundation, Scottsdale, Arizona
+A September 1943 ink drawing by Wright of the Guggenheim project showing one of the red-colored versions. © The Frank Lloyd Wright Foundation, Scottsdale, Arizona

 A revolutionary exhibition space

-The exhibition space conceived by Wright was revolutionary: a whole, enveloping volume where visitors at first reach the top level by an elevator, then gently descend on a ramp while admiring the paintings arranged along the way.
+The exhibition space conceived by Wright was revolutionary: a whole, enveloping volume where visitors at first reach the top level by elevator, then gently descend on a ramp while admiring the paintings arranged along the way.
 Every 30 degrees, a narrow load-bearing wall gives a precise cadence to the path.
 The space is unified, there are no traditional exhibition halls or secluded treasure rooms, almost all parts of the museum can be perceived from every point inside it and the visitors always know where they are and where they are going.
 From the central lobby (the “Rotunda”) several exhibition levels can be seen simultaneously.

 Top: An original sketch by F.L.
 Wright of the Guggenheim interior.
 The Frank Lloyd Wright foundation – Scottsdale – Arizona